 Who Actually Gets Into UNC-Chapel Hill?

-Let’s look at the demographics of the Class of 2024.
-Geographically, the Class of 2024 was comprised of the greatest numbers of students from the following U.S. states:
+Let’s look at the demographics of the student body.
+One recent freshman class was comprised of the greatest numbers of students from the following U.S. states:

 The fewest number of students came from the following U.S. states: